restify/node-restify/docs/pages/components/request.md

 ```

-## id()
+## id([reqId])

+* `[reqId]` {String}

 __Returns__ {String}

 Returns the request id.
-If a request id header was not specified for incoming
-requests, this will return a UUID.
+If a `reqId` value is passed in, this will
+become the request's new id.
+The request id is immutable, and can only be
+set once.
+Attempting to set the request id more than once will cause
+restify to throw.

 ## path()